testingisdocumenting/znai/td-documentation-cli/documentation/visuals/flow-diagrams.md

 Note: To highlight more than one element use `{highlight: ["n3", "n4"]}`

+# Presentation

+In presentation mode nodes will be highlighted one at a time.

+To force all highlights to appear at once add this before (either in the same section, or at the start of a document).

+    :include-meta: {allAtOnce: true}

 # Vertical Layout

 To switch layout from horizontal to vertical use `vertical: true`.